 That covers the WHO (a fugitive doctor wrongly convicted of killing his wife), the GOAL (struggles to prove his innocence) and the OBSTACLE (a relentless U.S. Marshal), all in seven seconds.
 But why do you need this?

-Two reasons: to make sure you have a cinematic concept in the first place and to be able to get concept across in the aforementioned ten seconds.
+Two reasons: to make sure you have a cinematic concept and to be able to communicate that concept in the aforementioned ten seconds.
 Even screenwriters sometimes fail to realize the importance of this.

 Terry Rossio is a screenwriting icon.
 His Pirates of the Caribbean, Zorro, Shrek, Aladdin, upcoming Lone Ranger and other adaptations have earned billions of dollars.
 One of his screenplays, Déjà Vu, sold for a record $5 million.

 “Most aspiring screenwriters,” says Terry, “simply don’t spend enough time choosing their concept.
 It’s by far the most common mistake I see in spec scripts.
 The writer has lost the race right from the gate.
-Months—sometimes years—are lost trying to elevate a film idea that by its nature probably had no hope of ever becoming a movie.”
+Months — sometimes years — are lost trying to elevate a film idea that by its nature probably had no hope of ever becoming a movie.”
 The same is true of aspiring book authors.
-And if you want your book to be a movie, concept becomes doubly important.
+And if you want your book to become a movie, concept becomes doubly important.